-Trends:

-From 2001-2016, Michigan cases of chlamydia have increased by 53%.
-Gonorrhea cases have decreased by 29% during this time period.
+Trends: From 2001-2016.
+Michigan cases of chlamydia have increased by 53%.
+Gonorrhea cases have decreased by

 Created by the Barry-Eaton District Health Department for the Michigan Association of Local Public Health with funding from the Michigan Department of Health and Human Services.
 August 2018.